thingsboard/thingsboard.github.io/README.md

 ## Update pages in _includes/docs/pe/user-guide/install directory in accordance with thingsboard/thingsborad-pe repositories:

-Use the following command from the project root directory to regenerate configuration pages:
+Use the following command from the project root directory to regenerate configuration pages (first script parameter is TB version: 'ce' or 'pe', second parameter is relative path to TB repository):

-    python3 generate_config_pages.py
+    python3 generate_config_pages.py ce ../thingsboard

-Script execution will ask you to input path to the thingsboard/thingsboard-pe repository.